callmeabhi9799/GuidedAnalysisProjects/README.md

 # GuidedAnalysisProjects
-This repository includes the guided projects done by me from internet.
+This repository includes the guided projects I did from different internet sources.